cestella/cestella.github.io/_posts/2014-05-07-senate-speech-investigation.markdown

 * I use [Drake](https://github.com/Factual/drake) to do the data flow generation of the data.
 The output of the flow is a file containing JSON representation of the embedded data and all of the metadata associated (e.g. summarization, author, etc.).
 * The topic modeling work was done using the amazing [Mallet](http://mallet.cs.umass.edu/) library, which is great and really easy to use.
 * Summarization is done using Latent Semantic Analysis via the [sumy](https://pypi.python.org/pypi/sumy) library.
+* Visualization is using the amazing visualization library [d3.js](http://d3js.org/).

 Future Work